folio-org/folio-ansible/doc/index.md

 containers.
 To view the logs:

 1. Log into the box using `vagrant ssh`.
-2. Get the container name of the module you want to check with `sudo docker ps`.
+2. Get the container name of the module you want to check with `docker ps`.
-3. Look at the log with `sudo docker logs <container_name>`.
+3. Look at the log with `docker logs <container_name>`.
 You can follow the log by adding the `--follow` paramenter to the `docker logs` command.

 ### Viewing the stripes log on the `demo` box

-On the `demo` box, stripes is deployed as a system service using systemd.
-You can view the log by logging into the box with `vagrant ssh demo`, then:
+On the `demo` box, stripes is deployed as a Docker container.
+You can view the log by logging into the box with `vagrant ssh`, then:

-    $ sudo journalctl -u stripes
+    $ docker logs stripes_stripes_1

 To follow the log:

-    $ sudo journalctl -u stripes -f
+    $ docker logs stripes_stripes_1 --follow

 ### Some recent Vagrant versions have non-working `curl`